ctjlewis/enable-browser-mode/README.md

 # Enable browser mode

-The goal of this package is to work as a quick-and-dirty one-liner that will allow Node to `require` and otherwise execute traditional browser code without throwing errors.
+The goal of this package is to work as a quick-and-dirty one-liner that will allow Node to import and otherwise execute traditional browser code without throwing errors.
 It also sets the global object to `window`, and aims to simulate the browser as realistically as possible.

 ```
 /* [CommonJS] */